 When seedlings are stressed, their immune defenses are down, leaving them susceptible to pathogens they otherwise might have been able to fight against.

-Can home remedies save a seedling from damping off disease?
+Can home remedies save your seedlings?

 Since the key to treating damping off is preventing the infection in the first place, it might make sense to preempt the problem by applying chamomile tea, clove tea, or a sprinkle of cinnamon to your soil.
+After all, that’s what the Internet often tells you when you Google “how to treat damping off.”

 Personally, I approach seed starting as a process of natural selection.
 Allow your seedlings to develop naturally and the strongest ones will adapt to their environment.

-Should you sterilize your soil to prevent damping off disease?
+Should you sterilize your soil?

 Various sources advise gardeners to sterilize their soil by baking it in an oven… literally spreading it out on a sheet pan and baking at low heat to rid the medium of microorganisms.